| | Rick Kretschmer's License Plate Archives

 wheelchair plate with the words Disabled Veteran spanning the entire width of the

+plate.
 The third version of the wheelchair plate has the state name screened at the top and a single sticker

 well at the upper left corner, consistent with tri-color plates issued starting in 1999.
 However, this version